HarshvardhanJosh/Portfolio_template/README.md

 # Portfolio_template
 A customizable multi-page personal portfolio website template built with HTML5/CSS3 and SASS.

+To implement the Netlify Form, uncomment the code lines in the contact.html file and follow the instructions.

 1.Brad Traversy-Traversy Media https://www.youtube.com/user/TechGuyWeb

 2.Netlify Forms- https://docs.netlify.com/forms/setup/